-The Council comprised 18 elected Members during 2019/20, three in each of six Wards.
+The Council comprised 18 elected Members during 2020/21, three in each of six Wards.
 Elections usually take place every four years for all Wards.
-The election which was due to take place in April 2020 was postponed until April 2021 as a result of the Covid-19 pandemic.
-At that point the membership will be reduced to 12 Members.
+The election which was due to take place in April 2020 was postponed until April 2021 as a result of the Covid-19 pandemic, and then again until July 2021.
+At that point the membership was reduced to 12 Members.

-The Council was governed by the Committee structure set out below during 2019/20.
+The Council was governed by the Committee structure set out below from November 2020 to the financial year-end.
+Prior to that: